kevinhughes27/kevinandsam.travel/blog/2019-01-24-longterm-travelling-with-humira/index.md

 postImage: "post3.jpeg"
 ---

 One unique aspect of our trip has been figuring out how to travel long term while still taking Humira for managing my Crohn's disease.
 Humira is an injection that I take bi-weekly and it needs to be stored between 2 and 8 degrees Celsius.
 The pre-filled injection pens are a bit larger than a whiteboard marker so even if it didn't need to be refrigerated it would not be feasible to carry a year's supply.
 I found a few other blogs discussing travelling with Humira but no one for as long as we were planning.
-Neither my doctor or Abbvie Care (the drug company) were much help either.
-I had to figure this out on my own.
+Neither my doctor or Abbvie Care (the drug company) had done anything like this before.
+I had to figure this one out on my own.

 The problem can be broken down into two main components: keeping Humira cold while travelling and re-supplying on the go.